itaiiiiiiiif/ptrhw/README.md

 OS name: "windows 10", version: "10.0", arch: "amd64", family: "windows"

 **pre-requisities:**
-assume you have installed on your machine - atleast java 11 version , Docker Desktop, mvn-cli (not must), some IDE
+assume you have installed on your machine: java 11 version , Docker Desktop, mvn-cli (not must), intellij IDE

 **running the app:**
 - clone the project into your workspace `git clone https://github.com/itaiiiiiiiif/ptrhw.git`